 Non destructive book scanning

 First of all inspect the book size.
-If the desired book fits the scanner you use, go ahead and lay the book on the book cradle, face up.
+If the desired book fits the scanner you use, go ahead and lay the bound book on the book cradles, face up.
 Then go on and choose the appropriate resolution settings.
 200dpi should be used when you need a low file size, so you can easily send it to your colleagues.
 We do recommend a resolution of 300dpi or above for maximum results.
 300dpi is probably a very good compromise.

 Then look at the layout of the book.
 Does it have colored images and graphics?
 In such cases, it is recommended to scan it in color, to preserve the original aspect.
 When all the settings are done and dusted, go ahead and carefully scan each individual page.